top of page

 2. Saturated fats from animal foods.

-You should avoid or limit foods that are high in saturated fats.
+If you are going plant-based you will avoid all of these fats anyway.
+Which is great because everyone should limit foods that are high in saturated fats.
 Saturated fats raise your LDL cholesterol.
 If you have high LDL cholesterol, you can be at risk for heart attacks, strokes, and other health problems.

 3. Unsaturated fats from plant foods (includes polyunsaturated and monounsaturated fats).